 These bugs can also fly, but again, don’t let that freak you out, as these bugs are neither poisonous nor given to biting.

 Though these bugs aren’t really harmful, having them around is just gross.
-Water boatmen can turn out to be beneficial since they feast on stuff that you try to keep out of your pool (such mosquito larvae, algae and water microorganisms), but that doesn’t lessen the gross factor!
+Water boatmen can be beneficial since they feast on stuff that you try to keep out of your pool (such mosquito larvae, algae and water microorganisms), but that doesn’t lessen the gross factor!

 Earning their name from the fact that they swim on their backs, these bugs have oar-like legs, similar to water boatmen, except that they’re longer.